davidvela/TF-recomm/README.md

 # TF-recomm

+This version is packaged into a dockerfile
+Notes:
+master branch is set to CPU and uses the small file as  training set GPU branch uses the large training set and can use the a GPU if it is available.
+Typical timings
+macbook-Pro CPU only 140seconds per epoch
+Tesla K40c GPU 11 seconds per epoch

 ### Tensorflow-based Recommendation systems

 Factorization models are very popular in recommendation systems because they can be used to discover latent features underlying the interactions between two different kinds of entities.
 There are many variations of factorization algorithms (SVD, SVD++, factorization machine, ...).
 When implementing them or developing new ones, you probably spend a lot of time on the following areas rather than modeling: